 - We can’t race all of the time – an app that motivates us to run at race pace daily should motivate us to train as well.
 For example, rather then the winner going to the fastest time during the race, something as simple as the percentage of your run maintaining a pre-set pace such as your LSD pace could be used to determine the winner.
 For example, my LSD pace is 6:30 per km.
 Over my total run, was I on pace 50%, 75%, 95%.
 Closest to 100% wins.

 - Lack of API Connectivity / Partnerships – tracking our runs and distance is critical to many of us.
 If nothing else, it lets us know when we should start putting our pennies aside for a new pair of shoes.
-I am not sure what your mobile phone is like, however for those runners that rely on their smartphones for capturing their latest run, having more then one GPS enabled app running at a time will put a serious dent in our battery longevity.
+I am not sure what your mobile phone is like, however for those runners that rely on their smartphones for capturing their latest run, having more than one GPS enabled app running at a time will put a serious dent in our battery longevity.
 Having the ability to upload to Strava or similar at the end of the run would be great.

-- Not all Routes are the Same – It doesn’t matter how fast your average pace is, add more then a few hills to your route and you will be hard fetched to make up the time, even on the downhills.
+- Not all Routes are the Same – It doesn’t matter how fast your average pace is, add more than a few hills to your route and you will be hard fetched to make up the time, even on the downhills.
 However, RaceRunner considers all races equal.
-By capturing elevation change during the race would allow time bonus’s to be assigned to your race time to help establish the race winner in 1) Time, and 2) Time – bonus for technical aspects of the race.
+By capturing elevation change during the race would allow time bonus’s to be assigned to your race time to help establish the race winner in 1) Time, and 2) Time – a bonus for technical aspects of the race.

 - Age (all are created equal) – We know sanctioned races have age categories for a reason.
-As much as I would like, the chances of me being able to beat an equally as fit 20 year old in my mid 40’s is a challenge at best.
+As much as I would like, the chances of me being able to beat an equally as fit 20-year-old in my mid 40’s is a challenge at best.
 Consideration of age in world standings or race results could take the application to the next level.

 My Next Run

-I had a bit of a technical issue with the App jumping into tonights 3K race as it would not let me join a 7 o’clock race at 6:58 (2 minutes to spare) so I had to sit this race out.
+I had a bit of a technical issue with the App jumping into tonight’s 3K race as it would not let me join a 7 o’clock race at 6:58 (2 minutes to spare) so I had to sit this race out.
 As expected, Ivan had a great run.
 My next RaceRunner race / run I will be sure to post a few more pictures.

 The RaceRunner app is only a few months old, version 1.0.5 and counting.
-With a fresh approach to running apps I look forward to its evolution.
+With a fresh approach to running apps, I look forward to its evolution.
 Although it can’t replace some of the great features I enjoy in Strava, I would argue that is not the goal of RaceRunner.
 Looking for someone to run with, or need that push on your solo runs to push your pace a bit faster then you can do alone, give the RaceRunner app a try.

 Download the App Now